movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 When selecting a virtual machine for development its important to consider performance, ease of use, and stability. `Aptos VM` built upon the original and stable `Move VM` to provide an improved developer experience.
 The `Movement VM` builds upon `Aptos VM` to provide improved performance.

 ### CLIs
-There are three CLIs worth note in the Move language development space.
+There are three CLIs worth noting in the Move language development space.
 All support building, testing, deploying, and running smart contracts.
 - [`move`](https://github.com/move-language/move/tree/main/language/tools/move-cli): the original CLI for Move development.
 - `aptos`: the CLI for Aptos development.
 - [`movement`](https://movement.gitbook.io/english/developers/developer-tools/movement-cli): our very own CLI.